Get accredited and learn how to respond to a range of first aid emergencies as an educator or support staff member.

 The unit applies to educators and support staff working within an education and care setting who are required to respond to a first aid emergency, including asthmatic and anaphylactic emergencies.
 This course is suitable for anyone working in long day care, family day care, preschool and outside of school hours (OOSH) care services.

-Provide First Aid in an Education Setting
+Provide First Aid in an Education and Care Setting

 About this course